 At PAWL, the curriculum is organised into a 48 period fortnight with lessons being 60/65 minutes long.
-To ensure the curriculum is successful, joint planning is a key feature of our implementation and specific time is allocated for this each week.
+To ensure the curriculum is successful, joint planning is a key feature of our implementation and specific time is allocated for this fortnightly.
 Staff are encouraged to plan jointly not only within departments, but also with other Trust schools and cross phase to ensure sequences of learning build and secure substantive knowledge.

 At PAWL the curriculum is regularly reviewed by all stakeholders and adapted to ensure all students make progress and are highly successful learners.
 We acknowledge the individual learning needs and styles of our students, as well as their own starting points.
 Lessons are planned to ensure these needs are met and there is challenge for all.
 A wide variety of methods and approaches are used in the curriculum delivery to encourage high levels of student engagement.
 This is underpinned by a strong pedagogical approach to CPD ensuring that teachers can be flexible in their approach to teaching and respond to the needs of the students.
 Teachers are encouraged to take risks in their classroom as well be highly reflective practitioners.

 As part of the No Limits curriculum, students in Years 7 and 8 experience Applied Transdiscipinary Learning (ATL) where they are exposed to a unique learning experience that challenges students and takes them outside their comfort zone, in order to achieve great outcomes.
 The development of links with a range of business, industry and university partners has provided opportunities for students to experience learning in a variety of settings away from the classroom.
 ATL allows students to acquire and draw on knowledge from a wide range of subjects and develop transferable skills, such as computing, enabling them to be successful in a fast changing world.